What wine goes with Spanish oven-baked rice? Nimble Tempranillo and Arroz al Horno

 • 2 tablespoons extra virgin olive oil, plus extra to serve

-• 500g ounces thick pork belly slices (about 8–10), halved
+• 500g thick pork belly slices (about 8–10), halved

-• 150g ounces black pudding, roughly chopped
+• 150g black pudding, roughly chopped

-• 100 ounces smoky bacon lardons, or Chorizo
+• 100g smoky bacon lardons, or Chorizo

 • 1 onion, finely chopped